DougAnderson444/ipld-car-txs/README.md

 	const { some } = await get(sub);
 	// get retrieves the block and decodes it if (some !== 'data') throw new Error('data error');

+	// import previously saved CAR buffers back into IPLD to reconstruct the DAG for the next transaction dag = await createDagRepo(); // make a barebones dag repo for fast loading

+	const cid = await dag.importBuffer(buffer);

+	// now we can access our imported CAR dag using paths, to build our next transaction: const got = await dag.getLocal(cid, { path: `/sub` });
 };

 run();